norakassner/mlama/README.md

   year={2019}
 }
 ```
-It extends the original LAMA probe to the multilingual setting.
+It extends the original LAMA probe to the multilingual setting, e.g. it probes knowledge in pre-trained language models in a multilingual setting.

 The repository is forked from https://github.com/facebookresearch/LAMA and adapted accordingly.